Code-the-Dream-School/node-essentials/lessons/lesson6-pg-prisma.md

   );
 ```

-What happens is this.
-When you issue the pool.query, you get a connection from the pool.
+What happens is this: When you issue the `pool.query()`, you get a connection from the pool.
 It may not be connected to an actual socket yet, in which case it is connected as you issue the query.

-The query itself is just SQL, except notice the `($1, $2, $3)`.
+The query itself is just an SQL statement, except notice the `($1, $2, $3)`.
 These are parameters you pass to the query, which are substituted.
 Of course, you could use string interpolation to put the values in ... **but you better not!**  That would make your code vulnerable to an SQL injection attack, where the attacker adds hostile SQL in the middle of your statement.
 With parameterized queries, SQL parameters are sanitized before they are substituted, and dangerous stuff is escaped.

 After a client connection is retrieved from the pool, the query is run, and once it is complete and the results have been returned, the client connection is returned to the pool.
 If the server gets busy, the `pool.query()` operation may have to wait for an available connection.